 \section{Discussion and further work}

-We have described a hybrid algorithm to classify Hermitian matrices according to its definiteness.
-We believe it brings in a quantum advantage over its classical counterparts.
-It is also fair to recognize the shortcomings of the algorithm.
-It is probabilistic, although the achieved accuracy values easily reaches 97\%.
-Another criticism may say that initially the Quantum part cannot distinguish between positive and positive semi-definite cases.
-This limitation can be easily overcome by running the algorithm a second time, now for the negative matrix $M'=-M$.
-If the $M'$ is classified as negative definite (indefinite), the original matrix M is positive definite (positive semi-definite).
-For the Quantum Algorithm just a time sign change $t=-2\pi/C \to 2\pi/C$ is needed, and even it can be made in parallel.
-In future work, this improvement will be explored and evaluated.
+We have described a hybrid algorithm to classify Hermitian matrices according to their definiteness.
+It is probabilistic, although the achieved accuracy easily reaches 97\% for 4x4 matrices.
+A shortcoming seems to be the inability to distinguish between strictly positive and positive semi-definite cases.
+This limitation can be overcome by running the algorithm a second time, now for the negative matrix $M'=-M$.
+If the $M'$ is classified as negative definite (indefinite), the original matrix $M$ is positive definite (positive semi-definite).

-An analysis of the computational cost of the algorithm is important in order to evaluate the possible quantum advantage.
-Classical methods in the literature have a computational cost, as said before, of $O(N^{w+1})$ for generic matrices, being $N$ the dimension of the Hermitian matrix, when all the eigenvalues need to be calculated, and in specific cases, $O(N^3)$.
+An analysis of the computational cost of the algorithm is pertinent.
+As said in the introduction, for a Hermitian matrix of dimension $N$, the computational cost to calculate all the eigenvalues is $O(N^w log_2(N))$, with $w= 2.376$ in the best case.
+However, usually, the classical methods have a complexity higher than $O(N^3)$.
+In our case, there is a minimum cost of $O(N^2)$ that comes from the classical evaluation of the bounds \eqref{eq:llow} on the spectrum.
+For 4x4 matrices, this classical stage correctly classifies $M$ in $\sim 65\%$ of cases, so this step sets the absolute lower bound for scaling for a generic matrix.

-In our case, in the $\sim 65\%$ of cases where the classical stage correctly classifies $M$, this brings in a substantial improvement in the performance, because only $O(N^2)$ operations are needed.
-The price of course is the low overall accuracy and this is where the quantum addendum plays a role.

-The quantum part of the algorithm consists of three main parts: the initialisation of the state $|b\rangle$, the unitary time evolutions, and the QFT, both implicit in the QPE protocol.
+Concerning the quantum algorithm, we need to independently evaluate the three intervening steps: the initialization of the state $|b\rangle$, the unitary time evolutions, and the QFT, both implicit in the QPE protocol.